DNScale Infrastructure and EU Operations

 Global Network

 The Global network announces a separate set of nameserver IP space from PoPs distributed across multiple continents.
-It serves queries with the lowest latency available worldwide — North America, South America, Europe, the Middle East, Africa, Asia, and Oceania presence as the network expands.
+It is designed for low-latency worldwide resolution — North America, South America, Europe, the Middle East, Africa, Asia, and Oceania presence as the network expands.

 Customers that aren't subject to EU-jurisdictional constraints — or that have customers worldwide — typically use the Global network or the combined EU_GLOBAL nameserver set, which prefers EU PoPs for European resolvers and falls back to global PoPs everywhere else.